 This is the most reliable first step.

-Use warm water and a strong soap, scrubbing your palms, fingers, and especially under your fingernails, where odor often lingers.
-If the smell is stubborn, dish soap works well because it’s designed to break down oils and resin.
+Use warm water and a strong soap, scrubbing your palms, fingers, and especially under your fingernails, where odor tends to hide.
+If the smell is stubborn, reach for dish soap — it’s specifically designed to break down oils and resin, so it clears weed smell faster than a gentle hand soap.

-Use a nail brush or soft toothbrush to clean under nails.
+Tip: Use a nail brush or soft toothbrush to get under your nails.

 2. Use Hand Sanitizer or Rubbing Alcohol (Quick Fix)

-Alcohol breaks down the terpene oils that cause weed smell.
+Alcohol dissolves the terpene oils that cause the smell.

-If you’re on the go or don’t have access to a sink, apply hand sanitizer or rubbing alcohol, rub it in until the smell fades, then wash with soap and water when possible.
+If you’re on the go or don’t have a sink handy, work in a little hand sanitizer or rubbing alcohol, rub until the smell fades, then wash with soap and water when you can.
+Alcohol can dry out your skin, so follow up with a rinse or a little lotion.

 3. Rub Lemon, Lime, or Orange on Your Hands

-Citrus naturally cuts through oils and replaces the weed smell with a clean scent.
+Citrus naturally cuts through oils and swaps the weed smell for a clean, fresh scent.

-Take a lemon or lime, split it open, and rub it directly on your hands and fingernails.
-Let it sit briefly, then rinse with water.
+Split a lemon or lime open and rub it directly on your hands and fingernails.
+Let it sit for a few seconds, then rinse with water.
+It’s cheap, it’s fast, and most people already have it in the kitchen.

 4. Use Baking Soda as a Hand Scrub

-Baking soda helps absorb and neutralize odors rather than just masking them.
+Baking soda absorbs and neutralizes odors rather than just masking them.

 5. Clean Under Your Fingernails

-Weed smell often lingers under nails.
-Use a nail brush or soft toothbrush with soap to remove trapped residue.
+Weed smell hides under your nails more than anywhere else.
+Use a nail brush or soft toothbrush with soap to scrub out the trapped residue — this one step alone often makes the biggest difference.

 6. Scrub With Used Coffee Grounds